 The EU Member State hosting the MA shall submit the formal designation decision to the Commission as soon as possible after the Programme adoption by the Commission.
 Within two months of receipt of the formal decision, the Commission may request the report and the opinion of the AA and the description of the management and control system as regards, in particular, those parts concerning project selection.
-If the Commission does not intend to request these documents,

-3 Successor of the Ministry of Infrastructure and Development of Poland. it shall notify the Member State as soon as possible.
+If the Commission does not intend to request these documents, it shall notify the Member State as soon as possible.
 If the Commission requests these documents, it may make observations within two months of receipt of these documents which shall be reviewed taking into account the observations.
 When the Commission does not have any initial or further observations it shall notify the Member State as soon as possible.